Azure Web Application Firewall on Azure Front Door

-IP allow list and block list: You can configure custom rules to control access to your web applications based on a list of client IP addresses or IP address ranges.
+IP allow list and block list: You can control access to your web applications based on a list of client IP addresses or IP address ranges.
 Both IPv4 and IPv6 address types are supported.
 This list can be configured to either block or allow those requests where the source IP matches an IP in the list.

-Geographic based access control: You can configure custom rules to control access to your web applications based on the country code associated with a client’s IP address.
+Geographic based access control: You can control access to your web applications based on the country code that's associated with a client’s IP address.

-HTTP parameters-based access control: You can configure custom rules based on string matching HTTP/HTTPS request parameters such as query strings, POST args, Request URI, Request Header, and Request Body.
+HTTP parameters-based access control: You can base rules on string matches in HTTP/HTTPS request parameters.
+For example, query strings, POST args, Request URI, Request Header, and Request Body.

-Request method-based access control: You may configure custom rules based on the HTTP request method of the request such as GET, PUT, or HEAD.
+Request method-based access control: You based rules on the HTTP request method of the request.
+For example, GET, PUT, or HEAD.

-Size constraint: You can configure custom rules based on the lengths of specific parts of a request such as query string, Uri, or request body.
+Size constraint: You can base rules on the lengths of specific parts of a request such as query string, Uri, or request body.

 Rate limiting rules: A rate control rule is to limit abnormal high traffic from any client IP.
 You may configure a threshold on the number of web requests allowed from a client IP during a one-minute duration.
-This is distinct from an IP list-based allow/block custom rule that either allows all or blocks all request from a client IP.
-Rate limiting can be combined with additional match conditions such as HTTP(S) parameters matching for granular rate control.
+This rule is distinct from an IP list-based allow/block custom rule that either allows all or blocks all request from a client IP.
+Rate limits can be combined with additional match conditions such as HTTP(S) parameter matches for granular rate control.